jonfryd/PhotonTracer/README.md

     $ git clone https://github.com/jonfryd/ImageClustering
     $ cd ImageClustering/
+    $ ./build.sh

+This is for Linux or Mac OS X. For Windows run .bat-file:

-    $ mvn clean install
+    $ build.bat

 # Usage

-After building, run e.g. the UI as:
+After building, run ```Photontracer.exe``` on Mac OS X using Mono (64-bit not supported it seems):

-    $ ./runImageClustering.sh
+    $ mono32 Photontracer.exe

-This is for Linux or Mac OS X. For Windows run .bat-file:
+In Linux using Mono:

-    $ runImageClustering.bat
+    $ mono Photontracer.exe

-When the UI is launched, select the directory, enter the expected number of clusters and press 'Process'.
-Images are then analyzed and renamed with a C###-prefix denoting the cluster each image belongs to.

-Happy renaming.
+Windows users are able to run the .exe directly, of course.

+Ater finishing all the number crunching, the renderer outputs a JPEG image called ```photontraced.jpg```.

 # Author